particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 ### Status LED

-The Asset Tracker SoM does not have an on-module RGB system status LED.
+The Tracker SoM does not have an on-module RGB system status LED.
 We have provided its individual control pins for you to connect an LED of your liking.
 This will allow greater flexibility in the end design of your products.

 Device OS assumes a common anode RGB LED.
 One common LED that meets the requirements is the